 Over the years our Garden Club has donated plants, trees and garden items to the town.
 The civic

 projects committee is in charge of seeing that these remain sites of beauty.
 The committee currently

 maintains nine sites around town.
 The chairperson organizes teams of members and assigns them a

 particular site.
-In spring, they meet at the site to clean up winter debris and at plant annuals or more
+In spring, they meet at the site to clean up winter debris and plant annuals, perennials or

 watering, some need weeding and dead-heading.
 This is a large committee so that the amount of